-- Blood glucose test strips: These are expensive; get a prescription from your health care provider.
+Blood glucose test strips: These are expensive; get a prescription from your health care provider.
 Depending on the health plan, a certain number of strips may be covered.

-- Lancet: A needle used in the lancing device.
+Lancet: A needle used in the lancing device.

-- Medical identification: A card, bracelet, or necklace.
+Medical identification: A card, bracelet, or necklace.

 Pick Your Primary Care Provider

-- Listens and responds to your questions and concerns.
+Listen and respond to questions and concerns.

-- Recommends the best treatment plan possible.
+Recommend the best treatment plan possible.

-Consider a Diabetes Self-Management Training Program
+Consider a Diabetes Self-Management Education and Support Program

-Find Programs in Your Area
+Find Programs in Your Area: